xkshan97/Under-review-papers/README.md

-This folder is designated for postdoc position application and contains a completed paper that is currently undergoing internal review.
-Therefore, we cannot submit it to arXiv.
-I apologize for any inconvenience.
+This folder was prepared for my postdoctoral applications and contains three completed papers.
+As these papers are currently undergoing either internal or peer review, I am unable to upload them to arXiv at this time.
+I apologize for any inconvenience this may cause.